MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 ### **Exercise 2: Deploy Teams device profiles**

 As a Teams administrator, you will create configuration profiles to manage settings and features for Teams devices in your organization.
-You can create or upload configuration profiles to include settings and features you want to enable or disable and then assign a profile to a device or groups of devices.
+You can create or upload configuration profiles to include settings and features you want to enable or disable, and then assign a profile to a device or groups of devices.

 Your organization could purchase Microsoft Teams Rooms that provide a complete meeting experience with HD video, audio, and content sharing in conference rooms.
 You will need to prepare the deployment prerequisites by defining Microsoft Teams Rooms service account in Office 365.